rtCamp/payment-gateway-easydigitaldownloads-shmart/README.md

 # Shmart Payment Gateway plugin

 **Tested up to:** 4.3
-**License:** GPLv2 or later (of-course)
+**License:** GPLv2 or later.
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 ### Description

 This plugin is an extension for Easy Digital Download plugin.
 Use this plugin to setup shmart payment gateway on your store.
-The shmart payment gateway (http://shmart.in/) is only available for Indian users.
+The shmart payment gateway (http://shmart.in/) is only available for users from India.
-Shmart only accept INR amount.
+Shmart only accepts INR currency.
 Once the plugin is activated and respective settings saved, on checkout page the shmart payment gateway will be displayed.

 ### Requirements